tuneinsight/lattigo/ckks/README.md

   each of the moduli also has an effect on the error introduced during the rescaling, since they cannot be powers of 2, so they should be chosen as NTT primes as close as possible to a power of 2 instead.
-- **LogPlaintextScale**: it determines the scale of the plaintext, affecting both the precision and the maximum allowed depth for a given security parameter.
+- **LogDefaultScale**: it determines the scale of the plaintext, affecting both the precision and the maximum allowed depth for a given security parameter.

 Configuring parameters for CKKS is very application dependent, requiring a prior analysis of the